تحلیل اقتصادی تعامل مسؤولیت مدنی مداخلهگر ثالث در نقض قرارداد و انجام عین تعهد؛ مطالعه تطبیقی در حقوق آمریکا و ایران

 The analysis conducted in this study reveals significant insights into the interaction between third-party liability in breach of contract and the enforcement of specific performance within the legal frameworks of the United States and Iran.
 The findings underscore the complexities involved in reconciling these two legal remedies, particularly from the perspective of economic efficiency and justice.

-In the context of U.S. law, third-party liability in breach of contract is predominantly viewed as a mechanism that facilitates the optimal allocation of scarce resources.
+In the context of the U.S. law, third-party liability in breach of contract is predominantly viewed as a mechanism that facilitates the optimal allocation of scarce resources.
 The economic rationale behind this legal construct is grounded in the principle that resources should be allocated to those who value them the most, thereby enhancing overall social welfare.
 The concept of efficient breach underpins this approach, suggesting that if a third party is willing to offer a higher price for the subject matter of the contract than the original promisee, the breach may be economically justified.
 The promisor compensates the promisee for any damages incurred, while also securing a higher profit, which theoretically leads to a Pareto improvement—where at least one party is better off without making anyone else worse off.

 The discussion further reveals that in U.S. law, when a conflict arises between the enforcement of specific performance and third-party liability in breach of contract, the legal system generally favors the latter.
 This preference is justified on the grounds that third-party liability contributes to efficient resource allocation and encourages market dynamism.
 However, this is not an absolute rule.
 The priority shifts towards specific performance in situations where the promisee cannot easily obtain substitute goods or services in the market.
 Moreover, the law aims to prevent third-party opportunism—where a third party induces a breach solely to capitalize on the situation without contributing to overall economic efficiency.
 This nuanced approach reflects a balancing act between protecting contractual expectations and promoting economic efficiency.